Application Hearing

 After the Hearing

 When the hearing has completed and the Court has made an order, the order needs to be prepared.
-The order is the document that is signed and entered with the Court and sets out the decision of the judge or master.
+The order is the document that is signed and entered with the Court and sets out the decision of the judge or associate judge.
 Review Rule 13-1 for more detailed information about preparing your order.
 For more information on preparing a court order, see Orders.

 Read the Rules